-For Nicole Brnich, the Digital Team’s Director, Product Management and Support , the first rule for the new Digital Usage dashboard is to do no harm.
+For Nicole Brnich, the Digital Team’s Director, Product Management and Support , the first rule for the new Digital Usage dashboard was to do no harm.
 “We don’t want to disrupt what people are already doing,” Brnich said.
-“The new dashboard will look similar, but it will have more capabilities to dive down into the data in ways that improve patient care.
+“The new dashboard looks similar, but has more capabilities to dive down into the data in ways that improve patient care.
 For instance, with the new dashboard, users can apply a date range along with other filters to make trending reports on the fly.
 What used to be a manual process is now automatic.”

 Hospices will benefit from these improvements not only in their own reporting, but through the improved business intelligence they receive from their account managers.
-One big benefit is that account managers will be able to share live snapshots instead of creating reports based on downloads, meaning their reports for clients will update in real time and present unlimited capability for customization.
+One big change is that account managers can share live snapshots instead of creating reports based on downloads, meaning their reports for clients update in real time and present unlimited capability for customization.

-While migrating the Digital Usage dashboard has been relatively simple, the Pharmacy Utilization dashboard has been a larger undertaking.
+While migrating the Digital Usage dashboard was relatively simple, the Pharmacy Utilization dashboard was a larger undertaking.
 That’s in part because it pulls from more data sources.
-However, much of the extra work has been devoted to extra features.
-VP, Clinical Services Raymond Capella oversees client analytics, including the clinical dashboard.
+However, much of the extra work resulted in extra features.
+Vice President of Clinical Services Raymond Capella oversees client analytics, including the clinical dashboard.
 He came to the process with a lot of feedback from clients on features that would be most impactful to their business.
-“We’re not simply converting from one software system to another software system, Capella said.
+“We’re not simply converting from one software system to another software system,” Capella said.
 “We’re presenting a tool to clients that has a totally new set of capabilities to put meaningful information in users’ hands.
 They can slice the data and aggregate it differently based upon how they’re managing their business.”